 Changing a paragraph to a heading

 So, what happens if we type a paragraph, but then decide it should be a heading?
 In the Blocks editor, some block types can be “transformed” into others which are similar.
 Fortunately, since a paragraph is very similar to a heading, we can easily transform this one.

 In the toolbar that appears above our current selected block, the first button is an icon representing the block type.
 (For a paragraph block, this is ¶.)
-When we move our cursor over this icon, it changes into the Transform icon, a pair of arrows.
+When we move our cursor over this icon, the tooltip shows that we can change the block to a different type.

 When we click on this button, we see a short list of other block types.
 These are blocks which are similar enough to be Transform targets for the current block type.
 (If we selected some other block type, we would see a different list.)
 In this case, we simply need to select “Heading”.
 Immediately, our paragraph block becomes a Heading block!

 Don’t Forget!
 Headings are not meant for decoration.
 You should only use them to organise your text content into sensible sections.
 If you just want some text that looks big and bold, use a bolded paragraph block with a custom size instead!

 Working with Lists

 Often when we write a page, we want to add a short summary of items that are less than a paragraph in length.
 In these cases, what we need is a List block.

 Like headings and paragraphs, this block can also be found under the Common Blocks group.
 Our new list block appears with a single empty bullet point, ready for us to add our items.